acumos/documentation/docs/AcumosUser/portal-user/deployment/deploy-to-azure.rst

 To ensure the NSG rules created above are applied to the subnet you created, under "Resource groups":

 * select the resource group created above
+* select the virtual network "Acumos-OAM-vnet"
-* select "acumos-vnet"
+* select "Subnets"
-* select "acumos-vsubnet"
+* select "Acumos-OAM-vnet"
 * select "Network security group"
-* select "acumos-nsg"
+* select the NSG "E6E-NSG"
 * select "Save"

 Deploying Your Model